luisfellype457/Algoritmo-e-Estrutura-de-Dados/README.md

-Códigos feitos com base nos exercícios propostos nos slides\n Codes that were made using the exercises on the proposed slides
+Códigos feitos com base nos exercícios propostos nos slides

+Codes that were made using the exercises on the proposed slides